9/9/2021

 speaker

-Primarily, Jim, we'll wait until we receive orders or at least have, I suppose, significant line of sight.
-It's a as Ronan suggested, it's a it's a relatively long sales process.
-And we're lucky to have a very experienced team at both from UNIGO and also some some kind of key people we've got on board.
+Primarily, Jim, we'll wait until we receive orders or at least have, I suppose, a significant line of sight.
+As Ronan suggested, It's a relatively long sales process, but we're lucky to have a very experienced team, both from Unigold and also some kind of key people we've got on board.
 So we have the team that are able to make those kind of judgment calls in terms of how solid orders are.
-What we have been spending a lot of our time is optimizing our manufacturing process here in Ireland to make sure that we can efficiently reach the levels of volume that we expect.
+What we have been spending a lot of our time is optimizing our manufacturing process here in Ireland, to make sure that we can efficiently reach the levels of volume that we expect.
 So to Ronan's point earlier, the screening market is a much larger market.
 It's a much, much larger volume market.
-So in terms of our efficiency and the level of volume for a plant here, it's really a step change for us.
-And that's really where we're putting our focus to make sure that when those orders are ready, we are ready to be able to fulfill them.
+So in terms of our efficiency and the level of volumes for our plants here, it's really a step change for us, and that's really where we're putting our focus, to make sure that when those orders are ready, we are ready to be able to fulfill them.

 speaker